JBrinco/Chromapy/README.md

 ## Chromatography Calculators <a name="overview_calculators"></a>

 This is a tiny tiny piece of code.
-It can calculate the volume of solvent used by an HPLC based on the eluent program, which may be usefulf, for example in order to calculate green analytical chemistry metrics for several methods.
+It can calculate the volume of solvent used by an HPLC based on the eluent program, which may be useful, for example in order to calculate green analytical chemistry metrics for several methods.
 It can also transform GC mobile phase linear velocity into flow and vice versa for open tubular columns.
 This is very basic stuff, but someone might find it useful.

 ***